DhvanilVadher/Medicine-WebApp/README.md

 # Web-site
-the normal buy and sell web site for medicines
+A Buy and Selling web site for medicines.